tciuro/random-thoughts/vapor/hosting on Mac/README.md

 - nginx listens on port 80
 - you should replace `yourdomain.com` and `yourdomain_com` with your own domain.
-- the template already contains the references to the letsencrypt files.
-Make sure you replace `yourdomain.com` with your own.
+- the template already contains the paths to the Let's Encrypt files.
+Make sure you replace `yourdomain.com` on each path with your own domain.
 - the SSL cyphers are pretty decent.
-During verification, it obtained an A+.
-- the location /api section redirects all requests with https://yourdomain.com/api* to your Vapor app, running on http://localhost:8080.
+- the location /api section redirects all requests with https://yourdomain.com/api* to your Vapor app, which typically runs on http://localhost:8080.
-- finally, the location / section are handled by nginx itself, serving requests/files from /Users/you/www/yourdomain_com.
+- finally, the location / section are handled by nginx itself, serving requests/files from `/Users/you/www/yourdomain_com`.
 Change `you` and `yourdomain_com` according to your specifications/requirements/preference.

 ### Install Let's Encrypt certbot